 You can recognize our previously defined function changeKnobs.
 It will now always be available in the script editor.
-I also added a command to the Edit menu to change the color of the node to pink, and assigned the keyboard shortcut “e” to it, because I really like pink nodes. (and yes, 4288256256 does mean pink, but that may deserve a dedicated article)
+I also added a command to the Edit menu to change the colour of the node to pink, and assigned the keyboard shortcut “e” to it, because I really like pink nodes. (and yes, 4288256256 does mean pink, but that may deserve a dedicated article – see here)

-If I had added that menu directly from the script editor, it would have worked as well, but would have disappeared next time I restarted Nuke.
+If I had added that menu directly from the script editor, it would have worked as well but would have disappeared the next time I restarted Nuke.

-Cool, I understand now, but how to I find all the syntax for all the tools nuke has to offer?
+Cool, I understand now, but how do I find all the syntax for all the tools nuke has to offer?

 Nuke Python developer’s guide: The official Guide by the foundry.

 Nuke Python API reference: Another official piece of documentation.
 It lists every single function and class and things available in the nuke module.
-It doesn’t look friendly, but it is invaluable.
+It doesn’t look friendly (learn more about it here), but it is invaluable.

 I also like to have the python documentation and a search engine around, it always helps when you forget how to use one of the functions.
 Ultimately, when you get stuck, don’t hesitate to ask on the foundry forums.

 That article ended up being a bit longer than I expected, I hope I didn’t bore anyone to death.

 Have fun coding!

 Great Guide.
 Good for learning, even more as a quick reference/cheat sheet.
 Thanks